How to Format USB Drive on Linux? [Your Step-by-Step Guide Here] - Qiling

-The exFAT file system removes that restriction.
-It is a different Microsoft format that works with macOS and Linux as of kernel 5.4.
-Due to its compatibility with the primary three operating systems, it is a strong contender for the title of the best file system for USB devices.
-It lacks the shortcomings of FAT32 and NTFS overheads and additional capabilities, making it quick.
+The exFAT file system is a Microsoft format that works with macOS and Linux, making it a strong contender for the best file system for USB devices.
+It removes the restriction of FAT32, lacks the overheads of NTFS, and has additional capabilities, making it quick and efficient.

-Numerous file systems, including the Disk File System, Flash File System, Tape File System, and others, can be used with various types of storage.
-But this article will concentrate on the FAT32, NTFS, and Ext4 disc file systems.
+The Disk File System, Flash File System, Tape File System, and others can be used with various types of storage, but this article focuses on the FAT32, NTFS, and Ext4 disc file systems.

 #1.
 FAT32